migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

   </tbody>
 </table>

-Hence by 10 people giving 2% of their salaries we were able to guarantee enough survival money for 560 people, while keeping the spending money approppriately sized.
+Hence by 10 people giving 2% of their salaries we are able to guarantee enough survival money for 560 people, while keeping the spending money approppriately sized.

 ## So we should just tax everyone's income to provide for everyone's survival?